rl-institut/oemoflex/docs/overview.rst

 oemoflex is a flexible model structure for creating and analysing multi-regional sector-integrated energysystem models featuring many flexibility options.

-oemoflex defines **schemas for tabular data** amd makes it easy to create datapackages that represent energy systems that can be optimized with oemof.solph.
+oemoflex makes it easy to create datapackages that represent energy systems that can be optimized with oemof.solph.
+In detail, oemoflex:

-The schemas :file:`oemoflex.model.facade_attrs`
-:file:`oemoflex.model.busses.yml`
-:file:`oemoflex.model.components_attrs.yml`
+* defines **schemas for tabular data packages** that describe energy systems.

+  The schemas for different types of components are defined here :file:`oemoflex.model.facade_attrs`.
+  The files :file:`oemoflex.model.components_attrs.yml` and :file:`oemoflex.model.busses.yml` define
+  the available components and busses.

+* **builds datapackages**

+  EnergyDataPackage.setup_default
+  :attr:`regions`, :attr:`links`, :attr:`busses` and :attr:`components`.

-Custom-defined components can be passed
+  Custom-defined busses and components can be passed as :attr:`bus_attrs_update` and :attr:`component_attrs_update`.

-**Build datapackages** EnergyDataPackage.setup_default

-**infer metadata**
+* **infers metadata**
-:file:`oemoflex.model.foreign_keys.yml`

-**parametrize** EnergyDataPackage.parametrize

-**validate** EnergyDataPackage.validate
+  Foreign key relations are defined in :file:`oemoflex.model.foreign_keys.yml`

+* **parametrizes data packages** EnergyDataPackage.parametrize

+* **validates data schemas** EnergyDataPackage.validate

-It also helps to **postprocess** the results so that you can focus on your main tasks of modeling: Finding good data and drawing assumptions to build meaningful scenarios and interpret them.
+* helps **postprocessing** the results so that you can focus on your main tasks of modeling: Finding good data and drawing assumptions to build meaningful scenarios and interpret them.
   ResultsDataPackage(es)

-**plots**
+* provides functions for **plotting** results.